Len Rome’s Local Health: Navigating expanded drink menus

 Beverages can now make up one-third of some restaurant menus.

-Registered Dietician Ariana Cucuzza of the Cleveland Clinic says drinks can be high in calories and sugar.

-“They were showing that the options and the diverse choices available on the menu has really increased, which I think is pretty incredible.
-In light of the obesity epidemic and all the research that’s coming out how much sugar impacts our body.”
+“They were showing that the options and the diverse choices available on the menu has really increased, which I think is pretty incredible, in light of the obesity epidemic and all the research that’s coming out how much sugar impacts our body,” said Registered Dietician Ariana Cucuzza, of the Cleveland Clinic.

 The study looked at 60 restaurant menus over a period of five years.
 It measured calories, sugar and saturated fats of beverages.